tsosi-org/newsletter/README.md

 Quota memo: 100 recipents per email (wait 60 min. for the next 100). [doc UGA](https://services-numeriques-personnels.univ-grenoble-alpes.fr/menu-principal/applications/communiquer-et-collaborer/zimbra-messagerie-/quotas-d-emission-de-mails-1543618.kjsp?RH=1498478570611)

+tool memo : keila.io, a newsletter tool, looks like a good alternative

 ## Add a newsletter

 To add a newsletter, just drop the **html file** in this repo.